elastic/elasticsearch-net/readme.md

 );
 ```

-will execute a GET to /myindex/mytype/1/_source?routing=routingvalue.
+will execute a `GET` to `/myindex/mytype/1/_source?routing=routingvalue`.
 All the methods and arguments are fully documented based on the documentation of the specification.

 As you can see, Elasticsearch.Net also strongly types the query string parameters that it knows exist on an endpoint with full Intellisense documentation.
 However, unknown query string parameters can still be added: